google/dawn/docs/origin-trial-changes.md

 * `any()` and `all()` now support a `bool` parameter.
 These simply return the passed argument. [tint:1253](https://crbug.com/tint/1253)
 * Call statements may now include functions that return a value (`ignore()` is no longer needed).
+* The `interpolate(flat)` attribute can now be specified on integral user-defined IO.
+It will eventually become an error to define integral user-defined IO without this attribute.

 ### Fixes